 Saint Francis seeks to make its education available to every eligible student who would benefit from a Catholic, Holy Cross education, no matter his/her financial status.
-Aid is granted on the basis of financial need with the amount of the award dependent upon the resources available.
-All entering students who apply for aid will be considered.
-Applying for financial aid has no bearing on the admission process.
+Assistance is solely granted on the basis of financial need with the amount of the award dependent upon the resources available.
+All entering students who apply for assistance will be considered.
+Applying for financial assistance has no bearing on the admission process.

-All students enrolled in the financial aid program are required to perform their tuition service hours responsibly, cooperatively and maintain good grades and good citizenship.
-Recipients of tuition assistance are required to achieve at least a 2.0 GPA in all of their classes.
+All students enrolled in the financial assistance program are required to maintain good grades and good citizenship.
+Recipients of financial assistance are required to achieve at least a 2.0 GPA in all of their classes.

-Each year, an online financial aid application is to be submitted by all families requesting consideration for financial aid.
-FACTS Grant & Aid Assessment will be conducting the financial need analysis for Saint Francis High School for the upcoming 2019-2020 school year.
-Families applying for financial aid will need to complete an application and submit the necessary supporting documentation to FACTS Grant & Aid Assessment by February 6, 2019.
-Applicants can apply online in December, by clicking the FACTS link that will be at the bottom of this page.
+Each year, an online application is to be submitted by all families requesting consideration for financial assistance.
+FACTS Grant & Aid Assessment will be conducting the financial need analysis for Saint Francis High School for the upcoming 2021-2022 school year, based on the application and necessary supporting documentation.
+Applicants can apply online by clicking the FACTS link that is at the bottom of this page.
 Once an online application has been completed, the following information will need to be sent to FACTS to complete the application process:

 - Copies of your most recent Federal tax forms including all supporting tax schedules.